no-1ne/react-native-bootcamp/_posts/2017-06-25-authentication.md

 		* Click `Create App ID`
 		* Complete captcha (If prompted)
 		* Hit `Submit`
+* Set up Facebook Login
+	- Now you should be on a Page with Title `Select a product`. if not, From Side Nav Select `+ Add Product`
+	- Hover over `Facebook Login` and click `Set up`
+	- Select Android
+	- Hit Next for the first and second step
+	- Now you'll be prompted to add the package name.
+Hey bro! what's a package name?😲😵
+		* Package name is a unique identifier that distincts your app from another.
+		* To find you package name go to AndroidManifest.xml(__android/app/src/main/AndroidManifest.xml__). in your root element `manifest`, you should have a attribute with name `package`.
+The value of that attribute is the package name.
+		* paste the package name in the first input field, in my case the package name is `com.travellog`
+		* In the second input field append your package name with `.MainActivity` and paste it, in my case `com.travellog.MainActivity`
+		* Hit `save`
+		* Select `Use this package name` in the prompt
 * In your dashboard you should see a `APP ID` in the header, take note of it.
 * Make app public
 	- In the Left Navigation Click `App Review`